vdauchy/docker-php-api/docs/Api/ContainerApi.md

 Pause a container

-Use the cgroups freezer to suspend all processes in a container.
+Use the freezer cgroup to suspend all processes in a container.
 Traditionally, when suspending a process the `SIGSTOP` signal is used, which is observable by the process being suspended.
-With the cgroups freezer the process is unaware, and unable to capture, that it is being suspended, and subsequently resumed.
+With the freezer cgroup the process is unaware, and unable to capture, that it is being suspended, and subsequently resumed.

 ### Example
 ```php